An Information-Theoretic Analysis of Continuous-Time Control and Filtering Limitations by the I-MMSE Relationships: Fundamental Limitations of Filtering

 where the optimal estimates are given by $\hat{x}_t = \mathbb{E}[x_t|y_0^t]$ and $\hat{z}_t = \mathbb{E}[Cx_t | y_0^t]$, and the positive semi-definite matrix $P_t = \mathbb{E}[(x_t - \hat{x}_t)(x_t - \hat{x}_t)^\top]$ denotes the estimation error covariance.
 When the LTI system \eqref{Filter_LTI_Plant} is either i) asymptotically stable or ii) both stabilizable and detectable, given any initial condition $P(t_0) \geq 0$, the covariance matrix $P_t$ converges as $t\rightarrow\infty$, i.e., $P = \lim_{t\rightarrow\infty}P_t$, which can be solved from the ARE \citep{Sivan_1972}:

-For the filtering systems subject to LTI plant \eqref{Filter_LTI_Plant}, irrespective of how the filter $\mathcal{F}$ is designed, the following proposition develops an equality between the mutual information rate $\bar{I}(y; x_0)$ in \hyperref[thm43]{Theorem~4.3} and the sum of open-loop unstable poles in \eqref{Filter_LTI_Plant}. \begin{prop} For the filtering systems subject to the stabilizable and detectable LTI plant \eqref{Filter_LTI_Plant}, as \hyperref[fig2]{Fig.~2} shows, we have
+For the filtering systems subject to the LTI plant \eqref{Filter_LTI_Plant}, irrespective of how the filter $\mathcal{F}$ is designed, the following proposition develops an equality between the mutual information rate $\bar{I}(y; x_0)$ in \hyperref[thm43]{Theorem 4.3} and the sum of open-loop unstable poles in \eqref{Filter_LTI_Plant}.